ringarochkryss/artstore/README.md

 * Art-news-site with real time updated articles from three large radio-shows at [Swedish Radio](https://sverigesradio.se/)
 * Art-event site
 * Log in and register functionality is required for users who are going to buy art from this site or view art, artists, news and events.
-* Log in functionality for Artists and Gallery-owners who wish to contribute with content to this site (grouped with different permissions).
+* Admin Log in functionality for Artists and Gallery-owners who wish to contribute with content to this site (grouped with different permissions).

 ## UX -who this website is for
  This site is built as a meeting point for art professionals and art consumers -all sharing the common interest of art.